Tim-Liam-Hill/Acid/README.md

 ## Fixing Conflicts

 Shift reduce conflict means that we have ambiguity: we could either reduce to a certain non-terminal OR we could continue taking in symbols for a longer non-terminal.
 That means that there is an overlap in either first or follow for one of our productions.

+## Thoughts for later

+* definitely worth it to generate tools for the manual operations (DFA, Follow, First etc) since it is fun to play around with to learn more and saves a lot of time in the long run
+* will I reuse those tools though?
+Probably
+* Turing Tarpits are very easy to fall into
+* Designing a grammar is not always trivial, need to be careful about whether or not your grammar is the correct or allows more (or less) than what you actually want
+* Ideas about how to store data: in terms of "how do I avoid making this an absolute mess of dictionaries?" (answer: you didn't avoid that at first, but maybe later)
+* Interesting how useful DFAs can really be.
+Also interesting how large a table can end up being for seemingly small grammars
+* Requiring function names to be defined before use makes for easier implementation but makes it more tedious to write programs in the language, so it is something I wanted to avoid.